dspinellis/git-issue/README.md

 Issues are managed with gi through the [gi-issues](git@github.com:dspinellis/gi-issues.git) repo.

 ## Example session
+You can view a video of the session on [YouTube](https://youtu.be/zrPM5kNQcKU).

 ```
 $ gi init # Initialize issue repository
 Initialized empty Issues repository in /home/dds/src/gi/.issues